 Add squats between jumping jacks and push-ups for a great full-body pump that only takes 5-7 minutes.
 I recommend doing 10-20 reps of squats or half-squats when doing this workout.

-Do it With Dumbbells
+Do it with dumbbells

 Multi-Joint Dumbbell #1

-Full-Body Dumbbell #2
+Multi-Joint Dumbbell #2

-Full-Body Dumbbell #3
+Multi-Joint Dumbbell #3

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.